IlyaMZP/vhs_data_store/README.md

 ## Demo
 Here is a [Video](https://mango.vg/files/vhs.mp4) of RAW PCM audio (CD quality) being played directly from tape. \
 At this speed on my setup the error correction is not perfect, but good enough for PCM. \
 80-100 bits per line is way more resilient.
+For audio mode use `-a/--audio`, which disables header and CRC check for continious decoding.

 ## Build
 ```bash